KjellHarald/KidsDoHPC/README.md

 As Guardian can only communicate outbound traffic to HTTP/HTTPS Requests.
 They are easily filtered by protocool.
 And can be **strictly** byte forced.

 Node -------> Controller (strict byte check) -----> E.g: https://wikipedia.org/

+Guardian will return information from wikipedia.org **only** if byte check is validated.
+And wikipedia.org is a whitelisted resource.

 Node <------- Controller <------------------- Result